NorthCoastChurch/IT-Policy/Security-Policy-17-Password.md

 # **Overview**

 Passwords are an important aspect of computer security.
 They are the front line of protection for user accounts.
-A poorly chosen password may result in the compromise of {COMPANY-NAME}’s entire corporate network.
-As such, all {COMPANY-NAME} employees or volunteers/directors (including contractors and vendors with access to {COMPANY-NAME} systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+A poorly chosen password may result in the compromise of North Coast Church’s entire corporate network.
+As such, all North Coast Church employees or volunteers/directors (including contractors and vendors with access to North Coast Church systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.

 **Purpose**